Shell-thon/The-Maze/README.md

 ### Important
 - Don’t forget to install SDL2 [SDL2 tutorials](https://intranet.alxswe.com/rltoken/oona0Kd1yVyjHQGoJaV_aw)
+- There are no forbidden functions for this project.
+You are allowed to use any system call and/or standard library function.
-- You are allowed to use [all the functions provided by SDL2](Don’t forget to install SDL2 SDL2 tutorials).
+- You are allowed to use [all the functions provided by SDL2](https://intranet.alxswe.com/rltoken/bmGynXNHzUObCE08XuoCQg)